While pickleball has become my passion in recent years I do still play racquetball once a week with friends.

 - Some reports of durability issues with the nose support cracking

-- Only comes in clear design.
+- It only comes in clear design.

 Best Protective Glasses to Wear Over Prescription Glasses?